macloo/python_notes/grid_game/README.md

 ## Things I learned from the tutorial

 * How to make a menu so the player can choose things, like "Start a new game."
 This was not complex at all, but I had not done it before, so it was a nice way to start out with this tutorial.
+The menu_choice() function is sort of like a switch-statement.

 * How to make a grid and redraw it every time the player moves.